 A review committee made up of OHSU researchers, practitioners and community members will review proposals.
 Members of the Community Partnership Program Steering Committee who have expertise specific to the proposal, or knowledge of the organization, may be asked to participate in the review.

 How are the proposals reviewed?

 As an academic research institution, OHSU follows the National Institutes of Health (NIH) review process model.
 Proposals are assigned to multiple reviewers who represent content experts, key Knight Cancer Institute stakeholders, and communities.
 Reviewers must recuse themselves from reviewing proposals submitted by organizations with which they collaborate and/or have existing relationships that present a real or perceived conflict of interest.

-Each proposal is reviewed by two to three reviewers.
+Using the review criteria in the relevant RFP, each proposal is reviewed by two to three reviewers.
 Each reviewer submits an overall impact score and comments based on defined criteria.
 These scores are given equal weight and averaged to give each proposal a preliminary score.
 In general, the top half of proposals is discussed during a review meeting at which final scores are submitted by the full panel of reviewers.
 Proposals are then ranked based on their average final score.